Dângrêk Mountains: History

 Even though some areas have been cleared, vast numbers of landmines were laid by the People's Republic of Kampuchea government in the 1980s as part of a huge planned operation using thousands of conscripted workers along the Dângrêk mountain range and other parts of the Thai-Cambodian border.
 The alleged purpose was to hinder Pol Pot's regrouped Khmer Rouge from entering Cambodia from Thailand.
 This defensive line, part of the legacy of the violent conflicts that engulfed Cambodia in the latter part of the 20th century, is known as the K-5 Belt.

 After the end of the Vietnamese occupation of Cambodia in 1989 and the withdrawal of the Vietnam People's Army, the Khmer Rouge rebuilt their former bases in the Dângrêk mountain range area, along the border of Cambodia in order to fight against the Kampuchean People's Revolutionary Armed Forces, the armed forces of the State of Cambodia.
 Anlong Veng, a small town at the foot of these hills, became for a while the main "capital" of the Khmer Rouge.
 In the 1990s the Khmer Rouge still controlled Anlong Veng, where there was one of the first "killing fields" after the fall of "Democratic Kampuchea".
 Anlong Veng became the final resting place of the Cambodian dictator Pol Pot (Saloth Sâr) where it was used for the Khmer Rouge to rebuild their former bases on 18 February 1994.

 There is still an unexcavated site in a forest with landmines in the Dângrêk Mountains, about 6 km north of Anlong Veng where 3,000 people were allegedly killed by the Khmer Rouge for having become "corrupted" as late as between 1993 and 1997.
 These executions were carried out during Ta Mok's leadership in the area.

 Illegal logging of phayung ('Siamese rosewood') is rampant in the Dângrêk Mountains.
 Although officially a protected tree, the logs cut on the Cambodian side are usually smuggled into Thailand by the hundreds.
 In Thailand and China this wood is highly valued in the furniture industry.

 Preah Vihear temple dispute

 In 1959, the Thai military seized the ancient Khmer temple of Preah Vihear from Cambodia.
-In 1962 Cambodia gained worldwide recognition for sovereignty from the International Court.
+In 1962 Cambodia gained worldwide recognition for sovereignty from the International Court of Justice.
 Recently the issue of Cambodian sovereignty in the Cambodian–Thai border dispute has been used by certain nationalist factions in Thailand as a tool to help discredit the current Thai government as part of the continuing power struggle within Thailand.

 In mid-2011, three districts of Surin Province in the Dângrêk Range were declared "disaster zones" following border clashes between the Thai and the Cambodian military.
 The area declared a disaster zone included a total of 142 villages.
 Following this official declaration, about 6,000 civilians were evacuated from the villages of the area.